-Paragon Customer Communications Limited is the parent undertaking of the smallest group of undertakings to consolidate these financial statements.
-The consolidated financial statements of Paragon Customer Communications Limited can be obtained from Park House, 16/18 Finsbury Circus, London, EC2M 7EB
+Paragon Customer Communications Limited is the parent undertaking of the smallest group undertakings to consolidate these financial statements.
+The consolidated financial statements of Paragon Customer Communications Limited can be obtained from Lower Ground Floor, Park House, 16/18 Finsbury Circus, London, EC2M 7EB.

-The ultimate parent undertaking and controlling party is Paragon Group Limited, a company incorporated in the United Kingdom.
-PCC Global Limited (formerly Grenadier (UK) Limited), a wholly owned subsidiary of Paragon Group Limited, is the immediate parent undertaking of Paragon Customer Communications Limited.
+The ultimate parent undertaking and controlling party is Paragon Group Limited, a company incorporated in England and Wales.
+PCC Global Limited (formerly Grenadier (UK) Limited), a wholly owned subsidiary of Paragon Group Limited is the immediate parent undertaking of Paragon Customer Communications Limited.

-27. Subsequent event
+25. Subsequent event